tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 >
 > ❓ Based on the column with information about the features, how many instances of feature = "gene" can you find ?
 >
-> ❓ Based on the column with inforamtion about the attributes, how many protein-coding genes are there in the Reference/Homo_sapiens.GRCh38.109.gtf.gz file?
+> ❓ Based on the column with information about the attributes, how many protein-coding genes are there in the Reference/Homo_sapiens.GRCh38.109.gtf.gz file?
 >
 ---